-nginx performance since retrieving a session from memcached is done synchronously (mostly because a limitation in OpenSSL design who does does not allow us to register asynchronous callbacks with
+nginx performance since retrieving a session from memcached is done synchronously (mostly because of a limitation in OpenSSL design who does not allow us to register asynchronous callbacks with

 As a proof of concept, I have also added a similar feature to stud, the scalable TLS unwrapping daemon, a very efficient network proxy terminating TLS connections.
 The same limitation as for nginx applies: performance will suffer.
 Look at the pull request for more details.

-RFC 5077 tells tickets allow us to load-balance requests across servers.
+RFC 5077 explains that tickets allow us to load-balance requests across servers.
 However, to the best of my knowledge, there is currently no web server able to share tickets across a pool.
-Actually, server initializes its TLS stack, it will randomly generate some keys some keys that will be used to protect and encrypt tickets.
-In
+When a server initializes its TLS stack, it will randomly generate some keys that will be used to protect and encrypt tickets.
+In OpenSSL, from

 /* Setup RFC4507 ticket keys */ if ((RAND_pseudo_bytes(ret->tlsext_tick_key_name, 16) <= 0) || (RAND_bytes(ret->tlsext_tick_hmac_key, 16) <= 0) || (RAND_bytes(ret->tlsext_tick_aes_key, 16) <= 0)) ret->options |= SSL_OP_NO_TICKET;